NellaYenwod/Application-Exploratory-Data-Analysis/slides/chapter_1_707d154d7ce5efffcb9c5cb28d8dccc9.md

 The x-axis is the ages, from 18 to 89.

 The y-axis is the cumulative probabilities, from 0 to 1.

-[Can I change this slide type to two columns?]

 ---